LearningKijo/Defender-APIs/GUI-MDE-API-AntivirusScan.md

 Ex) KQL query for targeting devices.
 ```
-DeviceInfo
+let InfectedDevice = AlertEvidence
-| where OSPlatform in ("Windows10", "Windows11")
+| where isnotempty(DeviceId) and isnotempty(DeviceName)
+| project AlertId, DeviceId, DeviceName;
+AlertInfo
+| where ServiceSource == "Microsoft Defender for Endpoint"
-| where DeviceName startswith "win"
+| where Severity in ("Medium", "High")
+| join InfectedDevice on AlertId
 | distinct DeviceId, DeviceName
 ```